Eschatologue/CM_wiki/docs/class/barbarian/ruffian.md

 # Path of the Ruffian

+> *Rage Born in the Streets - Written by Eschatologue*

 While most Barbarians draw their Rage from the untamed wilderness, those who follow the Path of the Ruffian find their Rage in the shadowy underbelly of civilisation, in the slums of sprawling citadel cities and among the forgotten corners of society.
 Unlike others who fight for honour or noble causes, a Ruffian battles for the thrill of it—or simply to survive another day.
 Whatever drives them, Ruffians share one thing in common: when trouble arises, they prefer to settle matters with their fists.

 ### Level 3: The Wrong Crowd